Skip to main content

 Why Not Vercel?
 (The Real Reasons)

 Vercel owns Next.js.
-Great for integration, terrible for negotiating power.
-If they change pricing or terms, you're stuck migrating.
+That’s fine for integration, but it means you’re a captive customer.
+If pricing or terms change, your migration options are limited.
 Cloudflare Workers runs on open web standards.

-Vercel's serverless functions use containers.
-Cold starts are 200-500ms.
-Cloudflare Workers use V8 isolates - basically lightweight JS contexts.
-Cold starts?
-5ms.
+Cold starts are the practical difference.
+Vercel’s serverless functions use containers — 200-500ms on a cold start.
+Cloudflare Workers use V8 isolates, which are essentially lightweight JS contexts.
+Cold starts are 5ms.
 Not 5 seconds.
 5 milliseconds.

 The Free Tier Reality Check